ota-meshi/eslint-plugin-regexp/docs/rules/no-empty-character-class.md

 ## :book: Rule Details

-This rule reports character classes that cannot match all characters.
+This rule reports character classes that cannot match any characters.

 Character classes that cannot match any characters are either empty or negated character classes of elements that contain all characters.